venkateshk111/aws-certified-devops-engineer/README.md

 ## AWS FireWall Manager
  - AWS Firewall Manager allows you to **centrally configure and manage AWS WAF rules across your accounts and applications in AWS Organizations**.

+## AWS Service Catalog
+ - create approved CloudFormation templates.

+## NAT Gateway
+ - **NAT gateways CANNOT span multiple Availability Zones**.
+ - **Each NAT gateway is created in a specific Availability Zone** and implemented with redundancy in that zone.